I don't know if this short video says more about the strength of the bridge, or the IQ & preparation of those truck drivers.

 "Don't be so humble - you are not that great."
 (Golda Meir (1898-1978) to a visiting diplomat)

 Pessimism is a luxury that a Jew can never allow himself.
 (Golda Meir)

 Any intelligent fool can make things bigger and more complex.
 It takes a touch of genius - and a lot of courage to move in the opposite direction.
 (Albert Einstein)

 Life is like riding a bicycle.
 To keep your balance you must keep moving.
 (Albert Einstein)

 Intellectuals solve problems; geniuses prevent them.
 (Albert Einstein)

 You can't control the wind, but you can adjust your sails.

 I don't want to become immortal through my work.
-I want to become immortal through
+I want to become immortal through not dying.